 1. Dropshipping Is Competitive

 Dropshipping is competitive because it doesn't require a particular skill set and is easy to duplicate.
 Dropshipping is not high-risk.
 It's about testing the market and finding a product that sells well.
 But your only job is to drive online traffic to your offer.
-Then your supplier handles all the order fulfillment.
-But because there's minimal risk with dropshipping, there's a ton of competition.
+Then, your supplier handles all the order fulfillment.
+But because there's minimal risk with dropshipping, there's a ton of competition, which is one reason why dropshipping is hard.

 Plus, the market is just getting more competitive, with growth rates of 20.7% projected from 2022-2028.
 But because it's so easy to copy a winning video ad, find products selling well on third-party tools like AdSpy or Ecom Hunt.
 Or search trends on Facebook and TikTok.
 Everyone is launching the same products.
 So to make sales, dropshippers undercut prices.
 But this results in the lifespan of your hot-ticket item being drastically reduced.